RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 4. Execute, together with the whole class, some _sample exercises_.
 Students will be given an exercise and they will be given some time (say 5’-10’) to solve it, maybe in groups.
 Then the whole class will reunite and go over the exercise together.

 As one can observe points 1-4 make no sense for a student who rocks up to the class without having pre-read the material with enough detail.
 A student who does not know what a “state” or “search space” or what DFS or IDM is, will not be able to take advantage of such a lectorial session, as the instructor will not explain any of those concepts and they will be assumed to be known.

+> [!NOTE]
+> Said so, I personally agree with current educational standards (e.g., Science of Learning) based on cognitive-science research on how students learn.
+In that approach, at the early part of the learning, **explicit teaching** is important, to reduce cognitive load.
+So, lectures will have significant time devoted to parts 1 and 2 above, where the key points of the content will be explicitly communicated.

 ## Can I attend in-person lectorials/tutorials remotely?